UBC-CIC/commit2act/docs/UserGuide.md

   <br>

-- The Fact Text field will be the fact that is displayed in step 3 of the Log Action menu:
+- The `Fact Text` field will be the fact that is displayed in step 3 of the Log Action menu:
   - ![alt text](images/adminDashboard/manage_quizzes7.png)
-- The Question Text field will be the question that is displayed in step 6 of the Log Action menu, and the Possible Answers will be displayed as multiple choice options.
+- The `Question Text` field will be the question that is displayed in step 6 of the Log Action menu, and the inputs to the `Possible Answers` field will be displayed as multiple choice options.
 If multiple answers were marked as correct options, the user will get the question right as long as they select 1 of those options.
   - ![alt text](images/adminDashboard/manage_quizzes8.png)
-- If an action has no quizzes and no fallback text (explained in the Creating An Action section), then a default message will be displayed in the log action menu, and the Bonus Question step will be skipped.
+- If an action has no quizzes and no fallback text (explained in the Creating An Action section), then a default message will be displayed in the Log Action menu, and the Bonus Question step will be skipped.
   - ![alt text](images/adminDashboard/manage_quizzes9.png)

 <br>

 #### Editing Quiz Questions

-- To edit existing quizzes, click the Edit Existing Questions Button.
+- To edit existing quizzes, click the `Edit Existing Questions` Button.
 This will display all the quizzes for your selected action
   ![alt text](images/adminDashboard/manage_quizzes1.png)
   ![alt text](images/adminDashboard/manage_quizzes3.png)
-- Click the Pencil icon on the upper right hand corner to edit
+- Click the pencil icon on the upper right hand corner to edit
   ![alt text](images/adminDashboard/manage_quizzes4.png)
-- Pressing the pencil button will change the card into a form, which has the same functionality as described in the Creating Quiz Questions section.
+- Clicking the pencil icon will change the card into a form, which has the same functionality as described in the Creating Quiz Questions section.
-- To delete a question, click the Delete button on the bottom left hand corner
+- To delete a question, click the `Delete` button on the bottom left hand corner
-- To apply changes, click the Save button on the bottom right hand corner
+- To apply changes, click the `Save` button on the bottom right hand corner
-- To switch out of the Edit View, click the Pencil icon again
+- To switch out of the Edit View, click the pencil icon again

 ## Account Settings